pranavbelhekar01/pranavbelhekar01/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-Artificial Intelligence and Data Science enthusiast<br>Experience in machine learning, deep learning, natural language processing, and data analysis<br>Passion for using technology to solve real-world problems<br>Always looking for opportunities to learn and grow<br>Excited to contribute skills and knowledge to new and challenging projects<br>
+🌱 Artificial Intelligence and Data Science enthusiast<br>🎓 Experience in machine learning, deep learning, natural language processing, and data analysis<br>🎯 Passion for using technology to solve real-world problems<br>👯 Always looking for opportunities to learn and grow<br>Excited to contribute skills and knowledge to new and challenging projects<br>🔭 Currently working on Voice Emotion Detection

 ## 🌐 Socials: